soomo/ssl_requirement/README.md

   SslRequirement.redirect_status = :moved_permanently

 P.S.: Beware when you include the `SslRequirement` module.
-At the time of inclusion, it'll add the `before_filter` that validates the declarations.
-Some times you'll want to run other `before_filter`s before that.
+At the time of inclusion, it'll add the `before_action` that validates the declarations.
+Some times you'll want to run other `before_action`s before that.
 They should then be declared ahead of including this module.

 SSL URL Helper